-There is also considerable variation in the local requirements for equipment you need to keep on board:
+There is also considerable variation in the local requirements for equipment you need to keep on board – this may include:

 Hazard warning triangles

-- practically every country requires that you carry a warning triangle, for example, but did you know that in Spain and Croatia you have to carry two;
+- practically every country requires that you carry a warning triangle – but did you know that in Spain and Croatia you have to carry two;

 - for use in similar circumstances, you must also have on board a reflective jacket while driving in Spain, Austria, France, Belgium, Portugal, and Croatia;